2018 - 2019

-The bright Lisbon-born boss achieved his target, ending Sporting’s trophy drought by winning the Portuguese Cup in a season when his progressive side won 22 and lost only two of 34 league matches, scoring 67 goals and finishing with a +38 goal difference.
+The bright Lisbon-born boss achieved his goal, ending Sporting’s trophy drought by winning the Portuguese Cup in a season when his swashbuckling side won 22 and lost only two of 34 league matches, scoring 67 goals and finishing with a +38 goal difference.

 Silva moved to Greece with Olympiakos in summer 2015 and swiftly instilled his attacking model to lead the Athens club to a European record 17 straight wins from the opening day of the campaign.

-Silva also steered his team to a notable Champions League victory at Arsenal, ending Olympiakos’ run of losing 12 successive matches in England.
+Silva also steered his team to a significant Champions League victory at Arsenal, ending Olympiakos’ run of losing 12 successive matches in England.

-The manager’s first assignment in England saw him claim 21 points from 18 matches in charge of Hull City, reversing the fortunes of a struggling team that had only 13 points from 20 games when he was appointed.
+The manager’s first assignment in this country saw him claim 21 points from 18 matches in charge of Hull City, reversing the fortunes of a struggling team that had only 13 points from 20 games when he was appointed.